Jacobus Arminius: Final debate and last days

-Arminius remained as a teacher at Leiden until his death, and was valued by his students.
+Arminius remained as a teacher at Leiden until his death and was valued by his students.
 Still, the conflict with Gomarus widened out into a large-scale split within Calvinism.
 Of the local clergy, Adrianus Borrius supported Arminius, while Festus Hommius opposed him.
-Close friends, students and supporters of Arminius included Johannes Drusius, Conrad Vorstius, Anthony Thysius, Johannes Halsbergius, Petrus Bertius, Johannes Arnoldi Corvinus, the brothers Rembert and Simon Episcopius.
+Close friends, students and supporters of Arminius included Johannes Drusius, Conrad Vorstius, Anthony Thysius, Johannes Halsbergius, Petrus Bertius, Johannes Arnoldi Corvinus, as well as the brothers Rembert and Simon Episcopius.
 His successor at Leiden (again selected with the support of Uytenbogaert and Oldenbarnevelt) was Vorstius, a past influence on Arminius by his writings.

 Once again the States attempted to tamp down the growing controversy without calling a synod.
 Arminius was ordered to attend another conference with Gomarus in The Hague in on 13–14 August 1609.
 When the conference was to reconvene on 18 August, Arminius' health began to fail and so he returned to Leiden.
 The States suspended the conference and asked both men for a written reaction to their adversary's viewpoint.

 Arminius died on 19 October 1609 at his house at the Pieterskerkhof.
 He was buried in the Pieterskerk at Leiden, where a memorial stone on his behalf was placed in 1934.

 Theology and legacy

-In attempting to defend Calvinistic predestination against the teachings of Dirck Volckertszoon Coornhert, Arminius began to doubt aspects of Calvinism and modified some parts of his own view.
-He attempted to reform Calvinism, and lent his name to a movement—Arminianism—which resisted some of the Calvinist tenets (unconditional election, the nature of the limitation of the atonement, and irresistible grace).
+In attempting to defend Calvinistic predestination against the teachings of Coornhert, Arminius began to doubt aspects of Calvinism and modified some parts of his own view.
+He attempted to reform Calvinism and lent his name to a movement—Arminianism—which resisted some of the Calvinist tenets (unconditional election, the nature of the limitation of the atonement, and irresistible grace).
 The early Dutch followers of his teaching became known as Remonstrants after they issued a document containing five points of disagreement with mainstream Calvinism, entitled Remonstrantiæ (1610).
 Arminius wrote that he sought to teach only those things which could be proved from the Scriptures and that tended toward edification among Christians (with the exception of Roman Catholics, with whom he said there could be no spiritual accord).
 His motto was reputed to be "Bona conscientia paradisus", meaning, "A good conscience is a paradise."

 Arminius taught of a "preventing" (or prevenient) grace that has been conferred upon all by the Holy Spirit and this grace is "sufficient for belief, in spite of our sinful corruption, and thus for salvation."
-Arminius stated that "the grace sufficient for salvation is conferred on the Elect, and on the Non-elect; that, if they will, they may believe or not believe, may be saved or not be saved."
+Arminius states "the grace sufficient for salvation is conferred on the Elect, and on the Non-elect; that, if they will, they may believe or not believe, may be saved or not be saved."
 William Witt states that "Arminius has a very high theology of grace.
 He insists emphatically that grace is gratuitous because it is obtained through God's redemption in Christ, not through human effort."